By Richard Winters

 There are also some great supporting performances including ‘50’s rock icon Little Richard who plays Dave’s rich African American neighbor and is just as wealthy as the rest of the people in the neighborhood, but still feels badly discriminated against and doesn’t mind letting anyone he meets know about it.
 I also enjoyed that Mazursky stays with his ongoing theme of employing his own real-life therapist (Donald F. Muhich) into many of his movies.
 Muhich had already appeared as a psychiatrist in three of Mazursky’s earlier efforts and here appears again as a mental health counselor, but this time for the family’s dog.

-At that times though the film does get a bit too serene and seems to blithely ignore many of the more serious elements of homelessness.
+The film gets a bit too serene and seems to blithely ignore many of the more serious elements of homelessness.
 Many scenes make it seem almost like they want to be on the streets and even enjoy it.
 It also would’ve been funnier had Dave been more a rich snob and his personality contrasted more severely with Jerry’s only for him to eventually come down to his level at the end, but overall I still found the whole thing to be amiably entertaining.

 My Rating: 7 out of 10